 A show for anyone who has, or has had, hair and hairs.

-For the past five years Rob has used his command of words and distinctive unconventional humour to explore seemingly mundane subjects: sleep, water, faces, the sky and the colour yellow.
+For the past six years Rob has used his command of words and distinctive unconventional humour to explore seemingly mundane subjects: sleep, water, faces, the sky and the colour yellow.
+These shows have given rise to a cult status at the Edinburgh Fringe.
 His unique world view has been acknowledged through being shortlisted for the prestigious Spoken Word Award by the Arts Foundation, receiving a Best Short Film nomination for the The Peamaster, which he co-wrote and starred in, at the Milan Film Festival.

 “A genuine original.”

 “Charming, eccentric and uplifting, Auton is a talent to watch.”